-At the Law Office of Gary L. Nickelson, our divorce lawyers all have more than a decade of experience focused exclusively on family law.
+At The Law Office of Gary L. Nickelson, our divorce lawyers have decades of experience focused exclusively on family law.
 Additionally, founding attorney Gary L. Nickelson is a highly respected attorney who is board certified in family law by the Texas Board of Legal Specialization.
-He routinely takes on the most complex divorce cases, including those involving business ownership, valuation and division.
+He regularly takes on the most complex divorce cases, including those involving business ownership, valuation and division.

 We Have the Experience and Resources You Need